ywwg/art-guidelines/legacy_grant_application.md

 # Firefly Legacy Grant

 ## Overview
-The Firefly Arts Collective, (FAC), is excited to offer a grant program for our annual event in the woods.
+The Firefly Arts Collective is excited to offer a grant program for our annual event in the woods.
 The Legacy Grant is provided to support existing projects.
-Art can be exposed to many elements at FIrefly -- mud, rain, sun, and most of all, people -- and this grant is designed to provide funding to help with wear and tear produced by this exposure.
+Art can be exposed to many elements at Firefly -- mud, rain, sun, and most of all, people -- and this grant is designed to provide funding to help with wear and tear produced by this exposure.

-### Review Criteria
+## Review Criteria

 Proposals will be evaluated based on the following factors:

 * Thoughtfulness -- how well thought out is the project's relationship with participants?
 * Creativity -- how original and awe-inspiring is your project?
-* Feasibility -- how feasible is this project?
+* Need -- What does the project need additionally funding for?

 Legacy Grants are currently available for $100.

-### Summary of Deadlines
+## Summary of Deadlines
 | *Event*                                | *Deadline*      |
 | :-----                                 | ---------:      |
 | Submission Deadline                    | 2014 March 4    |